otonashixav/solid-flip/README.md

 Accepts an array of elements to be removed.
 Returns a function which when called, applies the required changes to fix those elements in place.
 The parent should have `position: relative` for this to work properly.

 ## Changelog

+### 0.6.1

+- Fixed a bug in `Transition` where removed children were not saved until they removed themselves.
+- Added prettier.

 ### 0.6.0